 Puberty is the time when your body changes and you grow from a child into an adult.
 You get taller and weigh more, and you start to grow breasts and body hair.
 Some of these physical changes happen quickly and the dose of seizure medicine that worked before is not enough for your new body size.
 Your doctor may order more frequent lab tests to check the level of medication in your blood, to be sure that you are taking enough medicine to keep your seizures controlled.

-I’ve had absence (petit mal) seizures since I was in first grade.
+I’ve had Generalized Non-Motor (absence) (petit mal) seizures since I was in first grade.
 My doctor said I would probably outgrow them when I was a teenager.
 Is that true?

 There are certain kinds of seizures that are almost always outgrown in teenage years.
-Petit mal seizures (also known as “childhood absence”) are an example.
 You and your doctor will decide with your parents when it is safe to stop your medication.
 This doesn’t always work and you may still have seizures.
 Then you need to keep taking your medicine.

 I’ve started to have monthly periods and I’ve heard this will make my seizures worse.
 Is that true?